gnixob/edgex/README.md

    * Raspberry Pi: `sudo node xsensDotServer`
 1. Open Xsens DOT server in browser
    * Run http://localhost:8080/ and you are able to use Xsens DOT Server!

+## Known issues
+1. Unable to connect sensors in macOS.

 ## Bug reports and feedback
 All feedback is welcome and helps us to improve!